Tips for the Safe Purchase, Preparation, and Consumption of Fresh Produce to Prevent Illness

 - Buy only what you need and can eat before it goes bad.
 Buy small amounts frequently as opposed to large amounts all at once.

 - Pre-cut is nice, but there's no way to guarantee that pre-cut fruits and veggies were prepared in a clean environment.

 - Store perishable fresh fruits and vegetables in a clean refrigerator at a temperature of 40°F or below.

 - Refrigerate all pre-cut produce.

-- Scrub firm produce, such as melons and cucumbers, with a clean produce brush.
+- Scrub firm produce, such as melons and cucumbers, with a clean produce brush before cutting.

 - Dry produce with a clean cloth towel or paper towel to further reduce bacteria that may be present.